molybdenum-99/tlaw/README.md

 TLAW tries to close this gap: provide a base for _breath-easy_ API description which produces solid, fast and reliable wrappers.

+See also a [showcase blog post](http://zverok.github.io/blog/2017-07-31-giphy-tlaw.html) with on-the-fly API wrapper building for GIPHY.

 ## Usage

 ### URLs and params description